 Every year for the last few years, over 100,000 tax refund checks have been returned to the IRS as undeliverable.
 Why?
 Because they were sent to incorrect or outdated mailing addresses.
 The average amount of these checks is more than $3,000.
 Is one of these tax refund checks for you?
 If you are the intended recipient of one of these returned checks, all you have to do is update your address with the IRS.
 The IRS encourages taxpayers to efile their returns and use direct deposit to receive their refunds.
 Electronic filing and direct deposit help reduce errors, increase the speed of tax refunds, and eliminate the problem of undeliverable refund checks.

-Do You Have to File an Income Tax Return?
+Do You Have To or Should You File A Return?

 Find out which income amounts require you to file or efile a tax return and why you might want to even if you owe no taxes.

 Learn more about the requirements for filing a tax return

 Yes, you can decide to claim a tax credit.
 Tax credits are even better than tax deductions!
 Credits reduce your taxes dollar-for-dollar and some tax credits are even refundable.
 A refundable credit will be paid to you in a tax refund if you owe no taxes.